Chelsea Manning: Enlisting

-Manning's father spent weeks in late 2007 asking her to consider joining the Army.
+Manning's father spent weeks in 2007 asking her to consider joining the Army.
 Hoping to gain a college education through the G.I.
 Bill, and perhaps to study for a PhD in physics, she enlisted in September that year.
 She told her Army supervisor later that she had also hoped joining such a masculine environment would resolve her gender dysphoria.

 Manning began basic training at Fort Leonard Wood, Missouri, on October 2, 2007.
 She wrote that she soon realized she was neither physically nor mentally prepared for it.
 Six weeks after enlisting, she was sent to the discharge unit.
-She was allegedly being bullied, and in the opinion of another soldier, was having a breakdown.
+She was allegedly being bullied, and according to another soldier, was having a breakdown.
 The soldier told The Guardian: "The kid was barely five foot ...
-He was a runt, so pick on him.
-He's crazy, pick on him.
-He's a faggot, pick on him.
-The guy took it from every side.
-He couldn't please anyone."
+[She] was a runt, so pick on [her].
+[She's] crazy, pick on [her].
+[She's] a faggot, pick on [her].
+The [girl] took it from every side.
+[She] couldn't please anyone."
 Nicks writes that Manning, who was used to being bullied, fought back—if the drill sergeants screamed at her, she would scream at them—to the point where they started calling her "General Manning".

 The decision to discharge her was revoked, and she started basic training again in January 2008.
-After graduating in April, she moved to Fort Huachuca, Arizona, in order to attend Advanced Individual Training (AIT) for Military Occupational Specialty (MOS) 35F, intelligence analyst, receiving a TS/SCI security clearance (Top Secret/Sensitive Compartmented Information).
+After graduating in April, she moved to Fort Huachuca, Arizona, to attend Advanced Individual Training (AIT) for Military Occupational Specialty (MOS) 35F, intelligence analyst, receiving a TS/SCI security clearance (Top Secret/Sensitive Compartmented Information).
 According to Nicks, this security clearance, combined with the digitization of classified information and the government's policy of sharing it widely, gave Manning access to an unprecedented amount of material.
-Nicks writes that Manning was reprimanded while at Fort Huachuca for posting three video messages to friends on YouTube, in which she described the inside of the Sensitive Compartmented Information Facility (SCIF) where she worked.
+Nicks writes that Manning was reprimanded while at Fort Huachuca for posting three video messages to friends on YouTube in which she described the inside of the Sensitive Compartmented Information Facility (SCIF) where she worked.
 Upon completion of her initial MOS course, Manning received the Army Service Ribbon and the National Defense Service Medal.